corda/corda/docs/source/running-a-node.rst

 * ``--sshd``: Enables SSHD server for node administration
 * ``--version``: Print the version and exit

+.. _enabling-remote-debugging:

 Enabling remote debugging
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-To enable remote debugging of the node, run the following from the terminal window:
+To enable remote debugging of the node, run the node with the following JVM arguments:

 ``java -Dcapsule.jvm.args="-agentlib:jdwp=transport=dt_socket,server=y,suspend=y,address=5005" -jar corda.jar``

-This command line will start the debugger on port 5005 and pause the process awaiting debugger attachment.
+This will allow you to attach a debugger to your node on port 5005.

 Starting all nodes at once on a local machine from the command line
 -------------------------------------------------------------------